-Verifial bility OGP Value Relevance (as written) tent pact Cor npleti on Did It Open Government?
-Commitment Overview Not specific enough to be verifiable Specific enough to be verifiable Access to Information Civic Participation Public Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Not Started Limited Substantial Completed Worsened Did Not Change Marginal Major Outstanding I. "Open data" in official declarations ✓ 1 / / • of ac at the Assessed at the d of declaring income and assets to include not only high-level officials, but also officials employed in senior positions.
+Verifial OGP Value Relevance (as written) Potential Impact npleti on Did It Open Government?
+Commitment Overview Not specific enough to be verifiable Specific enough to be verifiable Access to Information Civic Participation Public Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Not Started Limited Substantial Completed Worsened Did Not Change Marginal Major Outstanding I. "Open data" in official declarations / 1 1 ✓ ✓ Assessed at the end of action plan cycle. essed on pla d of

+Since 2014, asset and income declarations of high-ranking officials and their affiliates have been published on the website of the Commission on Ethics of High-Ranking Officials.2 Since 2015, Armenia has introduced several measures to expand the scope of information disclosed in these declarations.3 Legislative amendments passed in 2017 extended the circle of officials subject to declaring income and assets to include not only high-level officials, but also officials employed in senior positions.
 The amendments also included heads of communities with populations exceeding 15,000.4

-Since 2014, asset and income declarations of high-ranking officials and their affiliates have been published on the website of the Commission on Ethics of High-Ranking Officials.2 Since 2015, Armenia has introduced several measures to expand the scope of information disclosed in these declarations.3 Legislative amendments passed in 2017 extended the circle of officials subject to